 During 12 August and 25 October, it will not be possible to send in a loan request, sorry for the inconvenience.

 Museum door de Stad travels through the city with installations inspired by the Eindhoven Museum’s cultural-historical collection and the history of the city itself.
-The installation Checkpoint Eindhoven and a life-size Memory game are shown at Catharina quare, featuring the current theme Past, present and future of our freedom!
+We'll be back in Woensel from April on!

 During 12 August and 25 October, it will not be possible to send in a loan request, sorry for the inconvenience.